Build Your Degree

 Associate in Fine Arts (AFA) Degree

-The Associate in Fine Arts (AFA) degree is designed for students interested in pursuing degrees specifically in Arts and Music.
+The Associate in Fine Arts (AFA) degree is designed for students with a specific interest in Art.
+Parkland offers two AFA options:

-Students should note that, depending on the area of study, the AFA degree might not require all coursework required for completion of the General Education Core Curriculum (GECC).
+Students should note that the Art and Design AFA degree does not include all coursework required for completion of the General Education Core Curriculum (GECC).
 Additional courses to complete the general education requirements may be taken after transferring.

 Associate in Engineering Science (AES) Degree